whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

   -- Defaults to true.
 If false, the plugin will not be loaded. enabled = true,

+  -- Specify the main module of a plugin (optional).
+  -- This is useful if the plugin's main module is not the same as its name -- (e.g. 'dashboard-nvim' needs to be required as 'dashboard').
+  -- When using `opts`, this module will be used for the setup function. main = "dashboard",

+  -- Plugin options table (optional).
+  -- A simpler alternative to the `config` function.
+If this key is provided, -- stimpack will automatically call the plugin's `setup` function with this table.
+  -- If you also provide a `config` function, the `opts` table will be ignored. opts = {
+    -- plugin options here
+  },

   -- Configuration function to run after the plugin is loaded (optional). config = function()
     require("my-plugin-name").setup({